JasonKrahn/winnpro-website/content/pages/home.md

   ## Who We Are

   WinnPro Construction Ltd. is a first generation general contractor based in Winnipeg, Manitoba.
-We have local management, labor expertise and we have a pool of qualified subcontractors who are able to meet our specific construction requirements.
+We have local management, labor expertise and we have a pool of qualified subcontractors who are able to meet our specific commercial construction requirements.

-  WinnPro’s expertise lies in general contracting; project management, and design build.
+  WinnPro’s expertise lies in a variety of [services](/services) including general contracting; project management, and design build.
 We have completed projects in multiple sectors of the commercial world including:

   * Food industries